It’s not a new right so much as a direct line to SoundExchange.

-The AMP Act provides royalty payouts for producers and engineers when their recordings are used on satellite and online radio.
-Previously, those parties would have to apply through the artist for those payments, a process which could be extremely cumbersome.
+The Allocation for Music Producers (AMP) Act provides royalty payouts for producers and engineers when their recordings are played on satellite and online radio stations.
+The affected parties had to apply through artists for those payments before — a process that was often extremely cumbersome.

-Notably, this is the first time producers and engineers have ever been mentioned in copyright law, both a nod to the vital role they play in music creation and an acknowledgment of emerging trends in the way music is created and propagated.
+The AMP Act is actually the first time producers and engineers have ever been mentioned in copyright law — both a nod to the vital role they play in music creation, and an acknowledgment of emerging trends in the way music is created and propagated.

 Want to keep up with Songtrust for frequent music and publishing updates?